Hong Kong protesters march in peace after weeks of chaos | DW | 18.08.2019

 "Today is a day of peace," said organizer Bonnie Leung.
 "We can show the world that Hong Kong people can be totally peaceful."

-She added that police would be to blame if any chaos erupts.
+She added that police would be to blame if any chaos erupted.

 Read more: Hong Kong protests call for democracy, rally for China